MGNREGA

 Poverty Scenario in India:

+2015, is on track to cut poverty in half by the 2015 target date.
 The Arjun Sengupta Report (from National Commission for Enterprises in the Unorganised Sector), based on data between the period 1993-94 and 2004–05, states that 77% of Indians live on less than 20 a day (about $0.50 per day).
 The N.C.
 Saxena Committee report states, on account of calorific intake apart from nominal income, that 50% of Indians live below the poverty line.

 A study by the Oxford Poverty and Human Development Initiative using a Multi-dimensional Poverty Index (MPI) found that there were 650 million people (53.7% of population) living in poverty in India, of which 340 million people (28.6% of the population) were living in severe poverty, and that a further 198 million people (16.4% of the population) were vulnerable to poverty.
 421 million of the poor are concentrated in eight North Indian and East Indian states of Bihar, Chattisgarh, Jharkhand, Madhya Pradesh, Orissa, Rajasthan, Uttar Pradesh and West Bengal.
 This number is higher than the 410 million poor living in the 26 poorest African nations.
 Estimates by NCAER (National Council of Applied Economic Research) show that 48% of the Indian households earn more than 90,000 (US$1,638) annually (or more than US$ 3 PPP per person).
 According to NCAER, in 2009, of the 222 million households in India, the absolutely poor households (annual incomes below 45,000) accounted for only 15.6% of them or about 35 million (about 200 million Indians).
 Another 80 million households are in income levels of 45,000– 90,000 per year.
 These numbers also are more or less in line with the latest World Bank estimates of the “below-the-poverty-line” households that may total about 100 million (or about 456 million individuals) In its Ninth Five-Year Plan (1997–2002), BPL for rural areas was set at annual family income less than Rs.
 20,000, less than two hectares land, and no television or refrigerator.
 The number of rural BPL families was 650,000 (6.5 lakh) during the 9th Plan.
 The survey based on this criterion was again carried out in 2002 and the total number of 3,87,000 (3.87 lakh) families were identified.
 This figure was in force until September 2006.
 The poverty line was originally fixed in terms of income/food requirements in 1978.
 It was stipulated that the calorie standard for a typical individual in rural areas was 2400 calorie and was 2100 calorie in urban areas.
 Then the cost of the grains (about 650 gms) that fulfil this normative standard was calculated.
 This cost was the poverty line.
 In 1978, it was Rs.
 61.80 per person per month for rural areas and Rs.
 71.30 for urban areas.
 Since then the Planning Commission calculates the poverty line every year adjusting for inflation.
 The poverty line in recent years is as follows - (Rs.per month per head) 328 rural and 454 urban in 2000-2001 and 368 rural and 560 urban in 2005-06.